nuuttinykanen/Tower-Defense-Cpp-Group-Project/Meeting-notes.md

 3. Plan for the next week for everyone
 4. Deviations and changes to the project plan, if any

+# Meeting 11.11.2021 13:00
+**Participants**:
+1. Tino Korpelainen
+2. Nuutti Nykänen
+3. Patrik Ahola

+# Summary of works
+1. Tino Korpelainen
+-	Added the SFML -library to the project
+-	Made a prototype SFML -window
+-	Added boilerplate Gui -class

+2. Nuutti Nykänen & Elias Kauranen
+- LevelMap class base laid out
+  - Constructor
+    - Initializes the map to be full of FreeSquares
+    - Initializes the enemy path from given (edge) coordinates No validity checks yet
+  - Get() any subclass of MapSquare
+  - Can Get() enemies or a tower at given (x, y)
+  - Can change MapSquares on the map
+- MapSquare (abstract)
+  - Subclasses FreeSquare, EnemySquare, TowerSquare
+- Enemy
+  - Base class and a few enemy subclasses
+- Tower
+  - Base class

+3. Patrik Ahola
+- Game class basic structure
+- Definition of some basic functions and variables (mostly pseudo code)
+  - Constructor
+  - UpdateState-function to update the game’s state
+  - Run-function to run the game loop
+  - SpawnEnemy, SpawnTower, StartWave

+## Challenges
+- Current project is not runnable on a Linux machine due to SFML -library.
+The final project will need to run in a Linux machine for grading.
+  - Tino will contact the group advisor for help.
+## Project status
+The project has been successfully started smoothly.
+Each team member has worked on important aspects to build the game on.
+LevelMap has seen considerable progress and will hopefully be functional in a game setting next week.

+## TODOs
+1. Tino Korpelainen
+-	Add different scenes to the window (eg. MenuScene, GameScene, LevelSelectorScreen, LevelEditorScene.)
+-	A working game loop in the Gui which updates the game state and then updates the screen
+2. Nuutti Nykänen & Elias Kauranen
+- Continue working on the LevelMap.
+  - Tower, Enemy integration
+  - Movement
+- Further implementation of Tower and Enemy
+  - Tower subclasses
+  - Tower attack() function
+- Work on projectiles
+- Enemy path creation validity checks (no overlap, within bounds of the map)
+3. Patrik Ahola
+-	Further improvements to the Game class
+-	Implementation of functions, when possible
+-	Likely restructuring

 # Meeting dd.mm.2021 HH::MM